 Got a hobby and you want to share it with the world?
 Why not learn how to live stream it?
 With our beginner’s guidebook, you’ll be well prepared to start your journey as a live streamer.

-For the uninitiated, Live streaming is a way to connect to a group of people through a live video and audio stream.
+For the uninitiated, Live streaming is a way to connect to a group of people through a live video and audio feed through the internet.
 There are many factors that go into it, and I plan to cover them all here.
 This guidebook will be updated frequently and will act as a compendium of sorts to all of the content on Streamer’s Haven.

 Before I begin, let’s let the cat out of the bag, shall I?
 Why should you trust me?